 One or more members of the public may request to attend a meeting of the Board of Directors.
 In such case, they will be allowed to attend electronically but will not be allowed to speak.
 Public attendees of these meetings shall not have access to any audio recordings made.
 Consent shall not be granted to any public attendee to record the meeting and any such recording may be a violation of Chapter 934 of the Florida Statutes.

-Recordings

-To the furthest extent possible by Law, all meetings shall have audio recordings made and kept by the Secretary unless objection is made by two-thirds (⅔) of the Directors and/or Officers present.

 Minutes and Written Records

 All minutes and other records of meetings shall be made available to the public unless an objection is made by two-thirds (⅔) of the Directors and/or Officers present.